hannaner/jukebox-client/README.md

 - As a user, I want to delete songs from a selected playlist.

 ### Version 2
-- As a user, I want to view others playlists.
+- As a user, I want to view and favorite others playlists.
 - As a user, I want to play the selected song.
 - As a user, I want to delete my account.